Certified Physician Life Care Planner (CPLCP)™ Certification

 The CPLCP™ Certification Program is administrated by the CPLCP™ Certification Board.
 The CPLCP™ Certification Examination is administered for the CPLCP™ Certification Board by Professional Testing Corporation.

-Additional Information and details regarding PLCP™ Certification and the CPLCP™ Certification Examination is provided in the PLCP™ Certification Board’s Handbook for Candidates.
+For additional Information and details regarding PLCP™ Certification and the CPLCP™ Certification Examination, please click here.